ibrahimaboalyazeed/Medical-Center/README.md

 ## Controllers and Endpoints:

  ### AuthController

 - POST /api/v1/auth/login
   - Endpoint for user login.
   - Parameters:
     - email (String): User's email address.
     - password (String): User's password.
   - Returns:
     - JWT token upon successful authentication along with user details.

 - POST /api/v1/auth/signup
   - Endpoint for user registration.
   - Parameters:
     - User object: User details including email, password, and other relevant information.
   - Returns:
     - Newly registered user details along with a JWT token for subsequent authentication.
-## Entities

 To be added.
 Feel free to update this information with specific details and instructions tailored to your project's structure and requirements.